-Educate your team.
+Educate your team

 With top-ranked programs at every level, UCLA is a cost-effective choice for developing your organization’s technical talent.
-UCLA Samueli’s Master of Science in Engineering is ranked Number 1 in the country, making earning a UCLA master’s degree more convenient than ever.
+UCLA Samueli’s Master of Science in Engineering is ranked Number 1 (2020) in the country, making earning a UCLA master’s degree more convenient than ever.
 Program areas include data science, sustainable water engineering, structural materials, aerospace engineering, computer networking, electrical engineering, electronic materials, engineering management, integrated circuits, manufacturing and design, materials science, mechanical engineering, signal processing and communication, systems engineering and engineering entrepreneurship.
 Many companies offer tuition reimbursement for these programs.

-Director of Corporate and Foundation Relations
+Associate Director, Corporate and Foundation Relations

-Ankur Mehta, an assistant professor of electrical and computer engineering at the UCLA Henry Samueli School of Engineering and Applied Science, has received a National Science Foundation CAREER award, the agency’s highest honor for faculty members at the start of their research and teaching careers.
+Sergio Carbajo, an assistant professor of electrical and computer engineering at the UCLA Samueli School of Engineering, has received